smileisak/backstage/plugins/scaffolder-react/report-alpha.api.md

   ) => Promise<void>;
 };

-// Warning: (ae-missing-release-tag) "ScaffolderFormHookContext" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ScaffolderFormDecoratorContext" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export type ScaffolderFormHookContext<TInput> = {
+export type ScaffolderFormDecoratorContext<TInput> = {
   input: TInput;
   setSecrets: (input: Record<string, string>) => void;
 };